barnardos/customisable-consent-banner/README.md

 Cloning this repo as a git submodule is recommended.
 A .gitignore can be used inside the submodule to prevent deploying unwanted files.

+Demos are in the gh-pages branch and visible online at...

 ### Option 1: script element in HTML

 Put the following near the end of the body element, replacing GTM-XXXXXX with the correct ID.